Quantum jumps in amplitude bistability: Tracking a coherent and invertible state localization: Introduction

-In this short report, we aim to answer the above question by considering the mechanism underlying quantum jumps between macroscopic metastable states of light.
+In the present report, we aim to answer the above question by considering the mechanism underlying quantum jumps between macroscopic metastable states {\it dynamically} formed as a result of the inherent nonlinearity of light-matter interaction.
 The ``mid-flight'' attribute will acquire anew an operational meaning, on the basis of a null-measurement evolution~\cite{Dicke1981, Porrati1987, Mabuchi1996, Carmichael1993QTIV, CarmichaelBook2} which proves to be invertible.
-Before we speak of quantum-fluctuation switching along a single simulated or experimental run, let us very briefly review the evolution of the system density matrix and the Maxwell-Bloch equations (MBEs)~\cite{Alsing1991, CarmichaelBook2, Carmichael2015}.
-In the limit of zero spontaneous emission, defining the ``zero system size'', the MBEs identify new stationary states for resonant light-matter coupling with respect to absorptive bimodality, that play a key role in organizing quantum dynamics and the associated symmetry breaking~\cite{Alsing1991,CarmichaelBook2,Mabuchi2009,Curtis2021}.
+Before we speak of quantum-fluctuation switching along a single simulated or experimental run, in Sec.~\ref{sec:ME} we very briefly review the evolution of the system density matrix and the Maxwell--Bloch equations (MBEs)~\cite{Alsing1991, CarmichaelBook2, Carmichael2015}.
+In the limit of zero spontaneous emission, defining the ``zero system size'', the MBEs---also called neoclassical equations---identify new stationary states for resonant light-matter coupling with respect to absorptive bimodality, that play a key role in organizing quantum dynamics and the associated symmetry breaking~\cite{Alsing1991,CarmichaelBook2,Mabuchi2009,Curtis2021}.
+In Sec.~\ref{sec:cohlocinv}, we highlight the role of coherent localization in a quantum jump of Jaynes--Cummings (JC) bistability in the strong coupling limit.
+To familiarize ourselves with the operational consequences of a null-measurement record, in Sec.~\ref{subsec:nullempty} we set the light-matter coupling strength and external drive to zero, and consider instead an empty cavity mode prepared in a coherent-state superposition, ultimately damped to the vacuum.